 First step is to associate the AutoPi Telematics Unit with your user account.
 This is done by going to my.autopi.io and following the signup guide here.
 Please have your Unit ID ready.
 Your unit ID is printed on the side of your device, but also part of the documentation sent to you per email.

 Now its time to install your device in your vehicle.
 First and foremost, insert your sim-card into your AutoPi.
 Do this before powering on the device.
-The AutoPi uses nano sim sizes, so you may need an adapter to ensure the right size.
+The AutoPi uses nano sim sizes.
 The location of the sim-card slot is shown on the picture here:

 When you insert the sim-card it's important that the sim card is inserted correctly.
 The picture below shows the orientation of the sim card.
 Please notice that the text side of the sim card must be up and the "triangle" end point into the device.